flynndcs/dask-landsat/README.md

 ## Description

-This downloads Landsat metadata and data via the Landsat STAC API and processes its items.
+This script fetches Landsat resources via the [USGS Landsat Collection-2 STAC API](https://landsatlook.usgs.gov/stac-server/), processes items from each of the appropriate collections (products), and returns the area and geometry for each item based on its projection.

+This script uses Dask to parallelize fetching and processing.

 ## Install